Hobbes74/XCOM-Terrain-Pack/README.md

 # Terrain-Pack
-Terrain Pack mod for the original XCom UFO Defense game that contains 70+ new terrains and an expanded globe.
-Requires OpenXCom or UFO2000 to be played.
+Open source terrain mod pack for the original UFO: Enemy Unknown/XCom: UFO Defense game that contains 70+ new terrains and an expanded globe.
+Requires OpenXCom, UFO2000 or the original game to be played.

 Official GitHub repository: https://github.com/Hobbes74/Terrain-Pack

-Any questions can be asked in the OpenXCom forums, Github page or emailed directly to Hobbes at aadlg@rocketmail.com
+Any questions can be asked in the OpenXCom forums, Github page or emailed directly to aadlg@rocketmail.com.

 PERMISSIONS
 -----------
 The Terrain Pack is released under the GNU GPL license.
 This means that you can download, use, modify and redistribute it for any propose that you wish, as long as you respect the conditions and terms of the license (check LICENSE file for full details).
-As per the license, any mod that includes the Terrain Pack and its files must also be released under the same GNU GPL license.
+As per the license, any mod or bundle that includes the Terrain Pack and/or its files must also be released under the same GNU GPL license.

 For more details on the GPL requirements and how to fulfill them, check the MODDING THE PACK section below.